MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-calculated-columns.md

 ![](media/desktop-calculated-columns/calccolinpbid_citystatemap.png)

-## Learn more
+## Next steps
 We’ve only provided a quick introduction to calculated columns here.
+For more information, check out the following resources:

-Be sure to see the [Tutorial: Create calculated columns in Power BI Desktop](desktop-tutorial-create-calculated-columns.md) tutorial.
-There, you can download a sample file and get step-by-step lessons on how to create more columns.
+* To download a sample file and get step-by-step lessons on how to create more columns, see [Tutorial: Create calculated columns in Power BI Desktop](desktop-tutorial-create-calculated-columns.md)

-To learn more about DAX, see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).
+* To learn more about DAX, see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).

-To learn more about columns you create as part of a query, see the **Create custom columns** section in [Common query tasks in Power BI Desktop.](desktop-common-query-tasks.md)
+* To learn more about columns you create as part of a query, see the **Create custom columns** section in [Common query tasks in Power BI Desktop.](desktop-common-query-tasks.md)